The History of Ohio, Kentucky and Indiana Haunts

 2006 was the year The Dent Schoolhouse opened.
 It was still called “The Haunted House”, but many changes were made.
 Most of the haunt was remodeled to resemble an old 1894 dilapidated schoolhouse during the1940’s and 50’s.
 The backstory is centered around the janitor Charlie McFree who murdered the school’s students and buried their bodies in the basement.

 It was renamed The Dent Schoolhouse in 2007 and it became well known for its incredible set design, acting, sound and lighting.
 The haunt is full of old antiques, frightening props and great characters.
 In 2011 a maze called Detention Hall was added and in 2013 it was redesigned as Queen City Slaughter Yard.
 The Dent Schoolhouse has truly become world famous over the years with the way it captures people’s imagination through set design and characters.
+Queen City Slaughter Yard would be closed in 2020 due to COVID-19.

 No matter what decade you look at, horror movie characters will play a big role at certain haunts.
 During the 70’s Universal Monsters were seen at just about every haunt.
 While in the 80’s, Freddy Krueger, Jason Voorhees, Michael Myers, Leatherface, Pinhead and other horror icons were extremely popular.
 Many of these characters can still be seen at attractions around the country.
 Sandyland Acres Haunted Hayride in Petersburg, KY has some of the best horror movie scenes that you’ll experience at any hayride.
 While Fear Fair in Seymour, Indiana has incredible sets and characters that are straight out of your favorite horror flicks.
 Fear Fair has evolved over time and has experimented with different themes.